Biblink02/WebSDR-Transceiver/README.md

 ### 5.1 The Multi-Client Challenge

 Running multiple GNU Radio flowgraphs simultaneously on one computer is inefficient.
-Each instance would need its own PlutoSDR source (but there's only one PlutoSDR!), each would compute its own FFTs (wasteful—everyone sees the same spectrum), and coordinating everything would be a nightmare.
+Each instance would need its own PlutoSDR source (but there's only one PlutoSDR!), each would compute its own FFTs (wasteful-everyone sees the same spectrum), and coordinating everything would be a nightmare.

 SATCOM solves this by splitting the work intelligently: